• info@discoveraltitude.com

 Baruntse Expedition in the spring season.

 Spring is the most favorable season for climbing Baruntse.
-The spring season falls in the months of March, April, and May.
+The spring season falls in March, April, and May.
 During the season the weather is warmer both day and night compared to the autumn season.
 The season also provides a better weather window for the summit.
-The season is dryer and there are very fewer chances of snowing where the ices remain compact so it’s good for crampons.
+The season is dryer and there are very few chances of snowing where the ice remains compact so it’s good for crampons.

 Baruntse Expedition in the autumn season.